arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/README.md

 optimized for speed and memory footprint, with source available from: https://github.com/iresearch-toolkit/iresearch

-IResearch is a framework for indexing, filtering and sorting of data.
+IResearch is a framework for indexing, searching and sorting of data.
 The indexing stage can treat each data item as an atom or use custom 'analyzers' to break the data item into sub-atomic pieces tied together with internally tracked metadata.

-The IResearch framework in general can be further extended at runtime with custom implementations of analyzers (used during the indexing and filtering stages) and scorers (used during the sorting stage) allowing full control over the behavior of the engine.
+The IResearch framework in general can be further extended at runtime with custom implementations of analyzers (used during the indexing and searching stages) and scorers (used during the sorting stage) allowing full control over the behavior of the engine.